Our team of experts

-Since 1995 Dr. Fiorillo has been the Curator of Earth Sciences and in 2014 was named Vice President, Research and Collections and Chief Curator at the Perot Museum of Nature & Science in Dallas.
+Since 1995 Dr. Fiorillo has been the Curator of Earth Sciences and in 2014 was named Vice President, Research and Collections and Chief Curator at the Perot Museum of Nature and Science in Dallas.
 Though he has collected fossils throughout North America and parts of Asia, he has primarily worked in western Texas and Alaska.
 For him, the appeal of fieldwork in Alaska is the result of the combination of intellectual pursuit and the rigors of working in the Arctic environment.

 Dr. Fiorillo is also an adjunct associate professor at Southern Methodist University in the Roy M. Huffington Department of Earth Sciences.
 He chaired, co-chaired and served on the Education Committee of the Society of Vertebrate Paleontology from 1996-2004.
 His work in over a dozen units of the National Park Service has earned national recognition.
 He was named a Fellow of the Geological Society of America in 2008.
 Dr. Fiorillo has published over 100 scientific and popular papers.

 Ronald S. Tykoski, Ph.D., started on his paleontological career as a child, collecting fossils of brachiopods and corals from nearby farm fields in this home state of Michigan.
 During college at the University of Michigan-Ann Arbor, he met his wife while they both worked as docents at the University of Michigan Museum of Natural History.
 He also worked in the University of Michigan Museum of Paleontology, where he first learned fossil preparation skills and methods.
 Dr. Tykoski began graduate studies in geological sciences at the University of Texas at Austin, where he focused on determining details of the anatomy, growth patterns, and evolutionary relationships of early meat-eating dinosaurs (theropods) and their kin.
 He earned a Master of Science degree in 1998 and a Ph.D. in 2005, before joining the Perot Museum of Nature and Science (at that time the Dallas Museum of Natural History) as the museum’s fossil preparator that same year.